Sweet and Savoury Pursuits

 • Heat butter and oil in an ovenproof 10 to 12-inch non-stick skillet over medium heat.

-• Add chopped white onion and sauté until onions are translucent.
+• Add chopped onion and sauté until translucent.
 Add chopped mushrooms and cook until browned and tender.
 Stir in the asparagus, cook until tender and add the bell pepper.
 Cook until slightly tender, add salt and pepper to taste and the green onions.

 • Pour the whisked eggs over the vegetables, let the eggs begin to set and then using a heat proof spatula, stir the eggs gently and lift the sides of the frittata so the uncooked eggs flow to the bottom of the skillet. shake the pan gently to make sure the eggs settle evenly over all the vegetables.